jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 ## The Model class

 If you take a look at the source code in the `Lab08_Lighting/source` folder you will notice that in addition to the classes introduced in previous labs (Texture, Shader and Camera) we have an addition class called Model which is defined in the `model.hpp` and `model.cpp` files.
 The Model class has been written so that we can load the vertex and texture co-ordinates from external files rather than having to define these in our code.
-The methods of interest are:
+Take a look at the `main.cpp` file where the following Model class methods have been called:

-- `Model <model name>(<path to .obj file>);` - the constructor instantiates a Model object, loads the vertices from an `.obj` file and setups and binds the necessary buffers.
+- `Model teapot("../objects/teapot.obj` - this is the constructor for the Model class and creates an object called `teapot`, loads the vertex co-ordinates, texture co-ordinates and vertex normals from an .obj file (see below) and creates the VAO and relevant buffers.
-- `<model name>.addTexture(<path to .bmp file>, <type of texture>);` - a method to apply a texture to the model.
+- `teapot.addTexture("../objects/crate", "diffuse");` - this method loads the crate texture (not used here but shown to give you an example).
-- `<model name>.draw(<shader program ID>);` - binds the textures and instructs OpenGL to draw the model.
+- `teapot.draw(shaderID)` - this method binds the objects buffers and instructs OpenGL to draw the model.
-- `<model name>.deleteBuffers();` - deletes the VAO and the buffers used by the model.
+- `teapt.deleteBuffers()` - this method deletes all of the buffers created by the constructor.

 ### Wavefront (.obj) files